huss-osman/linux-fundamentals/bash-scripting/fundamentals/10-loops.md

 ## Overview
 **Loops** allow **Bash scripts** to repeat commands automatically based on a condition or a list of items.
 They are commonly written using constructs such as `for`, `while`, or `until`.
 For example, a `for` loop like `for file in *.txt; do echo "$file"; done` processes multiple files, while a `while` loop can repeat commands as long as a condition remains true.

-Loops are essential for automation, batch processing, and handling lists of data.
+**Loops** are essential for **automation, batch processing, and handling lists of data**.
 They enable scripts to perform repetitive tasks efficiently without duplicating code, making workflows more scalable and easier to maintain.

 ---